Michael Matuella: Professional career

-The Texas Rangers selected Matuella in the third round, with the 78th overall selection, of the 2015 draft.
+The Texas Rangers selected Matuella in the third round, with the 78th overall selection, of the 2015 Major League Baseball draft.
 He signed with the Rangers, receiving a $2 million signing bonus.
-Matuella did not play in 2015 due to recovery from Tommy John surgery, and his 2016 season was cut short after one game with the Spokane Indians of the Class A-Short Season Northwest League due to a sprained ligament in his right elbow.
-He spent the first month of the 2017 season on the disabled list, but still pitched in 21 games, posting a 4–6 record with a 4.20 ERA for the Hickory Crawdads of the Class A South Atlantic League.
-Matuella spent the 2018 season with the Down East Wood Ducks of the Class A-Advanced Carolina League, and struggled throughout the season, posting a 3–5 record with a 8.24 ERA in 51.1 innings in 20 games (8 starts).
-He was assigned back to Down East for the 2019 season, going 5–2 with a 4.04 ERA over 42.1 innings.
-He did not play in a game in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
-Matuella was released by Texas on May 13, 2021.
+Matuella did not play in 2015 due to recovery from Tommy John surgery, and his 2016 season was cut short after one game with the Spokane Indians of the Low-A Northwest League due to a sprained ligament in his right elbow.

+Matuella spent the first month of the 2017 season on the disabled list, but still pitched in 21 games, posting a 4–6 record with a 4.20 ERA with 60 strikeouts for the Hickory Crawdads of the Single-A South Atlantic League.
+Matuella spent the 2018 season with the Down East Wood Ducks of the High-A Carolina League, and struggled throughout the season, posting a 3–5 record with a 8.24 ERA and 44 strikeouts in 51 1/3 innings across 20 games (eight starts).
+He was assigned back to Down East for the 2019 season, going 5–2 with a 4.04 ERA and 52 strikeouts over 42 1/3 innings of work.
+Matuella did not play in a game in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
+Matuella was released by the Rangers organization on May 13, 2021.